garylirocks/quickrefs/azure-active-directory.markdown

 - A user is automatically added as an application owner when they register an application
   - Ownership for an enterprise application is assigned by default only when a user with no administrator roles (Global Administrator, Application Administrator etc) creates a new application registration.
 - A good practice is to have at least two owners for an application.
-- In the Portal, you could only add users as app registration and SP owners
+- In the Portal, you could only add users as app registration and enterprise app owners
 - Groups can't be owners.
-- An SP can be owner of an app registration, but not another SP.
+- An service principal can be owner of an app registration, but not another SP (enterprise app).
-- To add an SP as owner of an app registration, you could use CLI or API, see https://github.com/Azure/azure-cli/issues/9250#issuecomment-603621148.
+- To add an service principal as owner of an app registration, you could use CLI or API, see https://github.com/Azure/azure-cli/issues/9250#issuecomment-603621148.

 ```sh
 # the target app and SP